 - Dogs may rub their noses on the floor before eating as a way to scent mark their territory

-- Dogs may also rub their noses on the ground before eating to help clean their food bowl
+- Dogs may also rub their noses on the ground before eating to help clean their food bowl or food dish

-- Another possibility is that dogs simply enjoy the smell of the floor
+- Another possibility is that dogs simply enjoy the smell of the floor or he is enjoying the food scent

-- Some canines may perform this behavior simply because they are excited about their meal
+- Some canines may perform this behavior simply because they are excited about their meal or they want extra food

-- The presence of other animals in the house or room where your dog is about to eat
+- The presence of other animals in the house or room where your dog is about to eat might trigger these strange behaviors

 If none of these reasons applies to your pet, then it is probably doing it out of stress or anxiety.
 If this is the case, then you can try taking some measures to make it easier for your pet.